karmakaragradwip02/sentiment_analysis_BERTMODEL/README.md

 - Ensure that you have the necessary computational resources for fine-tuning a large language model.
 - Experiment with hyperparameters and model architectures based on your specific sentiment analysis requirements.
 - Provide attribution to the original language model creators as per their licensing agreements.
+- Take the help of fine tuning of LLM model for sequence classification from huggingface.
+- You will get the IMDB files from the link[http://ai.stanford.edu/~amaas/data/sentiment/aclImdb_v1.tar.gz].
+- Then run the extraction ipynb file to convert it in to csv files.

 Feel free to contribute, report issues, or suggest improvements.
 Happy fine-tuning!